-This post is a practical guide to using MacOS custom attributes in Microsoft Intune.
-Custom attributes let you collect arbitrary signals from your Macs — anything a shell script can return — and surface them as device properties for compliance, dynamic groups and reporting.
+This post is a practical guide to using MacOS custom attributes in Intune.
+MacOS custom attributes in Intune let you collect arbitrary signals from your Macs — anything a shell script can return — and surface them as device properties for compliance, dynamic groups and reporting.

 Microsoft Intune’s macOS custom attributes are one of the most underrated features in the platform — a thin slice of “managed Jamf Extension Attributes” that lets you collect arbitrary signals from your Macs (anything you can return from a shell script: hardware identifiers, configuration state, installed apps, security posture) and surface them as device properties for compliance, dynamic groups and reporting.
 This post walks through the end-to-end workflow: how to write a robust custom-attribute shell script, deploy it via Intune, and consume the result in compliance policies and Microsoft Graph queries.